Keyboard shortcuts

 This chapter assembled the first complete tiny ML path.
 A token sequence becomes training examples, a token becomes a vector, a vector becomes logits, logits become probabilities, and a probability distribution plus a target token becomes loss.

-The next chapter changes the question from “how do we evaluate one prediction?” to “how do repeated updates change the model state?”
+The next chapter, Training as an Endomorphism, changes the question from “how do we evaluate one prediction?” to “how do repeated updates change the model state?”
 That is where training enters as an endomorphism.

 Further Reading